Japanese Play-by-Postcard RPGs: Net Games

 - NG96 こうもり城へようこそ！"Welcome to Bat Castle", also called "Sister Joan", an anything-goes fantasy world where each game master ran their own village.

 After their first game in 1988, Youentai ran a game every year from 1990 to 1998, usually for 12 turns, before turning to online-only games for a few years and then ultimately disappearing.
-It's unclear if the company was ever actually dissolved, but after their website went dark around 2001 they haven't done anything in public.
+It's unclear if the company was ever actually dissolved, but since their website went dark around 2001 they haven't done anything in public.

 While Youentai has essentially disappeared, several companies started by former members remain active and influential in the world of Japanese games.